fhoedemakers/smsplus64/README.md

 A Sega Master System and Game Gear Emulator running on the Nintendo 64.
 Use it on real hardware with an EverDrive-64.
 Tested with the [EverDrive-64 X7](https://krikzz.com/our-products/cartridges/ed64x7.html) and [SummerCart64](https://summercart64.dev/) on both an NTSC and PAL Nintendo 64.

 > [!NOTE]
 > This project is more of a fun thing for me to try if it works.
-Help is always welcome.
+Help for improvement is always welcome.
 Master System games don't reach 60fps, Game Gear games mostly do.
 Try it yourself to find out.